radicalkjax/Athena/Athena/README.md

 The AIModelSelector component allows users to select from available AI models for analysis.

-- Displays a list of configured AI models
+- Displays a list of configured AI models (cloud and local)
-- Checks for API key availability
+- Checks for API key availability for cloud models
+- Verifies connectivity for local models
 - Allows selection of a model for analysis
+- Provides configuration options for local models including:
+  - Model path
+  - API URL and port
+  - Model type (llama, gpt4all, deepseek, other)

 ### AnalysisResults